 This is the perfect time to try and do some of these surprising Disney World activities, which even a few of the biggest Disney fans may not know about.

 October is also good but it’s best to stick to weekdays if you can.
 Attendance stays relatively low throughout the fall up until the week of Thanksgiving, and then the holiday craziness arrives.

 One of the major attractions of a Disney World fall vacation is Mickey’s Not So Scary Halloween Party.
 That is an exciting experience, but it does have its drawbacks.

 Since it is an after-hours party, the Magic Kingdom closes early to general guests on the dates when a party is scheduled.

 However, if you have tickets to the party, you can get in up to three hours before the park closes down and have plenty of extra time to enjoy the low wait times and minimal crowds of the event.

 At Mickey’s Not So Scary Halloween Party guests can dress up and kids can trick or treat.
-There are rare characters to be found and plenty of exclusive, spooky-fun entertainment and experiences that you won’t want to miss.
+There are rare characters to be found, plenty of exclusive, spooky-fun entertainment and experiences that you won’t want to miss.